-With the start of the pivotal clinical trial in January 2007, Dr. Wagner transitioned out of his role as acting Chief Operating Officer and entered into an amended and restated consulting contract with the Company.
+In January 2007, Dr. Wagner, a former Director on the Company's Board of Directors, entered into an amended and restated consulting contract with the Company.
 Under the terms of the amended contract, Dr. Wagner is paid a monthly retainer of \$2.5 and will be paid \$2.5 for each additional consulting day.
 This amended agreement will end at the option of Dr. Wagner or the Company at any time, by providing fifteen days prior written notice, or immediately upon the mutual agreement of the Company and Dr. Wagner.
-The amounts paid to Dr. Wagner amounted to \$70 in 2008, \$30 in 2009 and \$30 in 2010.
+The amounts paid to Dr. Wagner amounted to \$30 in each of 2009, 2010 and 2011.
+Dr. Wagner resigned from the Company's Board of Directors in December 2011 with the consulting contract remaining in effect.